outworkers/phantom/README.md

 #### Documentation

-- [x] Offer a complete migration guide for transitioning to Phantom 2.0.0.
+- [x] Migration guide for transitioning to Phantom 2.0.0.
 [Guide here](https://github.com/outworkers/phantom/tree/feature/2.0.0#200-migration-guide).
 - [x] Move documentation back to the docs folder.
 - [ ] Add a documentation website on the main page.
 - [ ] Create a navigator that allows viewing the documentation at a particular point in time.